-Employees using a shared District vehicle need to use the alcohol spray to sanitize the vehicle before and after use.
+At all times, employees using a shared District vehicle need to use the alcohol spray to sanitize the vehicle before and after use.
 This cleaning may be focused on the area's which the employee will touch or breathe on, such as door handles, the steering wheel, driver's seat, and dashboard.